react-navigation/react-navigation.github.io/versioned_docs/version-8.x/data-loading.md

 ## Running loaders manually

-Use `UNSTABLE_getLoaderForState` to get the loader for a screen, for example when preloading data before the initial render, or when [server rendering](server-rendering.md):
+The `UNSTABLE_getLoaderForState` utility can be used to get the loader for a screen, for example when preloading data before the initial render, or when [server rendering](server-rendering.md):

 ```js
 import { UNSTABLE_getLoaderForState } from '@react-navigation/native';